sumarouno/tensorflow-on-raspberry-pi/GUIDE.md

 Please specify the location of python.
 [Default is /usr/bin/python]: /usr/bin/python Do you wish to build TensorFlow with GPU support? [y/N] N
 ```

+_Note: if you want to build for Python 3, specify `/usr/bin/python3` for Python's location._

 Now we can use it to build TensorFlow! **Warning: This takes a really, really long time.
 Several hours.**